MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-node-sign-in-sign-out.md

 - The `handleRedirect` method handles `/redirect` route:

-    - You set this URL as Redirect URI for the web app in the Microsoft Entra admin center earlier in [Register the web app](sample-web-app-node-sign-in.md#register-the-web-app).
+    - You set this URL as Redirect URI for the web app in the Microsoft Entra admin center earlier in [Quickstart: Sign in users in a sample web app](quickstart-web-app-sign-in.md?pivots=external&tabs=node-external).

     - This endpoint implements the second leg of auth code flow uses.
 It uses the authorization code to request an ID token by using MSAL's [acquireTokenByCode](/javascript/api/@azure/msal-node/confidentialclientapplication#@azure-msal-node-confidentialclientapplication-acquiretokenbycode) method.